scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects_v2.rst

 Response
 ````````

-In response, Zenko returns only the keys that start with the specified
+In response, XDM   returns only the keys that start with the specified
 prefix.
 Further, it uses the delimiter character to group keys that contain the
 same substring until the first occurrence of the delimiter character after the
 specified prefix.
-For each such key group Zenko returns one CommonPrefixes
+For each such key group XDM   returns one CommonPrefixes
 element in the response.
 The keys grouped under this CommonPrefixes element are
 not returned elsewhere in the response.
 The value returned in the CommonPrefixes
 element is a substring that starts at the beginning of the key and ends at the